 KARMA & REINCARNATION

 Karma, means ‘action or deed’ and, also, refers to the principle of cause and effect that underpins the universe – a universe made up of ever-changing, interdependent, processes.
-The process of cause and effect (karma) is central to the Buddha’s teaching about the way things are in the world.
+The process of cause and effect (karma) is central to Gotama Buddha’s teaching about the way things are in the world.
 Whatever we think, feel or do has an effect – rippling out in all directions – interpenetrating with all the other streams of cause and effect that constitute the universe.
 Karma is not synonymous with ‘fate’.
 Fate implies some kind of predetermination or predestination – a sequence of events over which we have no control and for which we are, presumably, not responsible.
 Karma suggests that all actions have consequences, including what we do now.
 In this way, we have the ability to change a sequence of actions or events – we are authors of our own lives, within a context of interflowing causal networks.

 Certainly whether reincarnation happens, and what it is, are controversial issues in Buddhism, and each person has to come to their own understanding and decide where they stand on this topic.